yildiztugba/practice-code-review/.github/PULL_REQUEST_TEMPLATE/code-review-checklist.md

 - **The solution file**
   - [ ] Has a JSDoc comment
   - [ ] Has an exported function
-  - [ ] Does no other code or comments (you can use the sandbox for saving extra ideas)
+  - [ ] Does no other code or comments outside of the function body (you can use `sandbox.js` for saving extra ideas)
 - **The function body _Should_ ...**
   - [ ] Be well and consistently formatted
   - [ ] Have clear and helpful variable names